Bealby/Milestone-Project-2/README.md

 entering site.
 This could be initiated using jquery, where it loops continuosly or plays only a certain amount of times.
 There shoud be a function to turn sound off.

+Blow up photographs

+Index of cluster and loacations to ensue that the user is aware of all the infimraiton availble.

+Include photo galary of available photos referencing back to the maop.

+A playlist of world war 2 songs mentioned in Jack's journal.

+Cluster marks in map to go back.

 ## TECHNOLOGIES USED